Inateck-Technology-Inc/android_sdk/README.md

 # BARCODE SCANNER SDK FOR ANDROID
 The SDK provides developers with a set of tools to set the scanner for android platform.
+Support Android API level 31 and above.

 ## Configuration
 To use a library in your project, there are generally the following steps: